Automated SharePoint 2010/2013 PowerShell-based installation script.

 - Overall the install experience and results are more in line with community best practices; as always, this is a community-inspired and driven effort!

 In addition to the scripts, you should create an installation source (local or shared) containing

 the entire extracted contents of the SP201x install package.
 The zip package will by default create most of this folder structure when you extract it.
 When you're done, your folder structure should look something like this (Note: updated for v3):

 \SP\201x\SharePoint\<installation files & folders>

 \SP\201x\SharePoint\Updates\ (extract Service Pack + Cumulative Updates here.
 NOTE not all updates support slipstreaming!)

-\SP\201x\LanguagePacks\xx-xx\Updates\ (extract Language Pack Service Pack / Cumulative Updates here) (optional)
+\SP\201x\LanguagePacks\xx-xx\Updates\ (optional; extract Language Pack Service Pack / Cumulative Updates here)

 \SP\2010\ForeFront\<ForeFront Protection 2010 for SharePoint install files> (optional, only required/supported with SP2010)

 Note that x in the paths above is a